 If procrastination is a barrier for you to get the big and small things done in your life then, try out these tips to help fix it.
 When it comes to planning for your financial future, don't let procrastination hold you back.

 Swear you’ll start it tomorrow?
 You may not be alone.
 58% of Canadians are kept awake at night worrying about what would happen to their family’s finances if they weren’t around to provide for them, according to a 2018 poll conducted by Ipsos on behalf of RBC Insurance.
 And yet, only 4-in-10 say they planned ahead by getting life insurance.

-Here are five ways you might be talking yourself into waiting, and how to stop listening if a little voice is saying “You can put it off until later.”
+Here are four things you may be thinking, and how to stop listening if a little voice is saying “You can put it off until later.”

 “I’m too tired.”

 When the daily grind slows to a halt and the kids are finally in bed, it can be hard to muster the energy to think strategically about tomorrow, let alone twenty years from now.
 Research released in 2017 by workflow management software company, Redbooth, indicates that nighttime may not be the right time to tackle a big project.
 Data collected over two years from the company’s hundreds of thousands of users, shows a surge in task completion between 9-11 am, a drop after lunch, and a significant decline after 4 pm.
-Make time to look at important issues like financial planning or life insurance in the morning.
+Make time to look at important issues.

 Breaking down difficult tasks into manageable sub-goals might be the difference between getting started and staying stuck.

 If the big picture seems too big, try starting small.
 Breaking down difficult tasks into manageable sub-goals might be the difference between getting started and staying stuck.
 If you have a goal of losing 50 lbs, as an example, start off by planning out the first 10 lbs, then reset your goals once that milestone was met.